Millions of borrowers may be feeling the pinch when payments on their federal student loans resume this fall.

-But interest rates are starting to rise, limiting the appeal and practicality of this option.
+But interest rates have climbed substantially, limiting the appeal and practicality of this option.
 Still, some refinancing institutions may be able to offer rates either directly or through various programs that can be attractive for certain student borrowers, depending on the financial terms of their current loans.

 Additionally, some refinancing companies will allow borrowers to “lock in” a rate quote, much like a mortgage.
 That gives a borrower time to consider the option.

 Be aware that refinancing could alter the repayment terms for individual loans, depending on the type of loan you have.
-And with interest rates on the rise, there may be other implications to the cost of your loan.
+And with interest rates trending higher, there may be other implications to the cost of your loan.
 Borrowers would be wise to consult a financial professional for guidance.